aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 in this next step.

-Here, clone the Jupiter notebook GitHub repo and use apt and pip to install its dependencies in a Python virtual environment:
+Here, clone the Jupiter notebook GitHub repo and use apt and pip to install its dependencies in a Python virtual environment.

 ```bash
 ssh jupyter-demo